FlipEnergy/k8s-homelab/README.md

 # Publicly accessable services that I don't mind you use
 - check out my website which has info and posts about my homelab: https://pleasenoddos.com
 - paste stuff with haste at https://haste.pleasenoddos.com
-- use the alternate reddit frontend at https://reddit.pleasenoddos.com

 # Requirements
 - Kubectl